Gauss Composition for P^1, and the universal Jacobian of the Hurwitz space of double covers: Picard groups

 \section{Picard groups}

 We can compute the Picard group of the various stacks considered in this paper, by using the explicit descriptions we have seen.
+In \cite{Mumford1965}, Mumford first used a stack presentation to compute a Picard group.
 Examples of similar Picard computations from explicit descriptions of moduli stacks appear in \cite[\S 5]{AV04}, \cite[\S 6]{RW06} and \cite[Thm.\ 1.1]{bolognesi-vistoli}.
 The first two papers both compute the Picard group of a stack $H_{\text{sm}}(1,2,g+1)$ similar to $\text{Hur}^{2,g}$.
-However, the $T$ points of $H_{\text{sm}}(1,2,g+1)$ correspond to double covers of relative 1 dimension Brauer-Severi schemes over $T$, while the $T$ points of $\text{Hur}^{2,g}$ correspond to double covers of $\P^1_T$.
+However, the $T$ points of $H_{\text{sm}}(1,2,g+1)$ correspond to double covers of relative one dimensional Brauer-Severi schemes over $T$, while the $T$ points of $\text{Hur}^{2,g}$ correspond to double covers of $\P^1_T$.

 \begin{theorem} We have the following \begin{enumerate} \item $\Pic(\Hbar^{2,g})=\Z$ for all $g\in \Z$. \item $\Pic(\text{Hur}^{2,g})= \Z/ (8g+4) \Z $ for all $g\geq 0$. \item \begin{enumerate} \item $\Pic(\Hbar^{2,g}_{\text{red}})=\Pic(\Hbar^{2,g})$ for all $g\geq 0$. \item $\Pic(\Hbar^{2,g}_{\text{int}})=\Pic(\Hbar^{2,g})$ for all $g\geq 1$. \end{enumerate}